taewankim1/sequential_convex_programming/README.md

-# Successive convexification
+# Sequential convex programming
-This reposit is the implementation of successive convexification in Python.
+This reposit is the implementation of sequential convex programming in Python.
 The implementation depends on numpy and cvxopt.
 You can start running the code in notebooks/test_unicycle.ipynb or notebooks/test_RocketLanding3D.ipynb

 ## References
 * Successive Convexification for 6-DoF Mars